-If you’re looking for an all-inclusive Caribbean resort with excellent tennis facilities and professional coaching, look no further…
+So if you’re looking for an all-inclusive resort with excellent tennis facilities and professional coaching, look no further…

 Carlisle Bay, Antigua